ADAM-Development/ADAM_Documentation/energy_incent.md

 </p>

 <p>
     The goal of this model is to encourage farms to build technologies and use those technologies to recover energy from waste.
 Doing this is much more sustainable than simply purchasing electricity from another source.
 Unlike the Waste to Energy case study, which already had existing technology sites, the Energy Incentive case study does not have any technology sites built; it must determine whether it is worth it to build technologies.
-This gives the Energy Incentive case study an additional cost barrier to worry about: the investment cost of the technology.
+This gives the Energy Incentive case study an additional cost barrier to worry about.
  </p>

  <p>